The Takeaway:

 best dehumidifier for under house - Santa Fe Impact XT

-The Santa Fe Impact XT Dehumidifier is a great energy efficient dehumidifier that boasts consuming the minimum energy requirements of the Energy Star standards by 50%.
+The Santa Fe Impact XT Dehumidifier is a great energy-efficient dehumidifier that boasts consuming the minimum energy requirements of the Energy Star standards by 50%.
 It is a free-standing dehumidifier that can remove up to 105 pints of water each day.
 This Santa Fe manufactured dehumidifier fits perfectly in large-sized internal spaces, like basements or crawl spaces, and it works efficiently in areas up to 2,500 square feet.
 It contains a dual-air distribution system that can expel the dehumidified air from either side of its design.

-Crawl spaces in homes or other buildings are known to be humid and dark, which is a breeding ground for the growth of mold, mildew and bacteria.
-This type of environment also holds excessive moisture which insects, like ants and termites love to make home, which can cause damage to the structure of your home and furniture.
+Crawl spaces in homes or other buildings are known to be humid and dark, which is a breeding ground for the growth of mold, mildew, and bacteria.
+This type of environment also holds excessive moisture which insects, like ants and termites love to make a home, which can cause damage to the structure of your home and furniture.

 Drainage is a very important feature for any style dehumidifier.
-The Santa Fe Impact Dehumidifier features a gravity style drainage hose which removes the need for emptying water from a container.
+The Santa Fe Impact Dehumidifier features a gravity-style drainage hose that removes the need for emptying water from a container.
 This dehumidifier is constructed in a very sturdy manner, without a lot of unnecessary bells and whistles.
 It simply works hard and efficiently for large crawl spaces, as well as dehumidifying the whole house.
 This unique dehumidifying unit is engineered to operate quietly.
 The Santa Fe Impact unit has an optional pump and ducting kit that provides flexible installation anywhere you place it.

 Crawl Space Dehumidifiers with Condensate Pump